niels-slotboom/notes/Submanifolds.typ

 $
 which is symmetric as well.

 We have now given a coordinate-free and a component-based proof of the fact that an induced connection inherits torsion-freeness from the ambient connection.
-It remains to show that metric compatibility is preserved as well, allowing us to conclude that an ambient Levi-Civita connection induces a Levi-Civita connection on the submanifolds of a foliation.
+It remains to show that metric compatibility is preserved as well to allow us to conclude that an ambient Levi-Civita connection induces a Levi-Civita connection on the submanifolds of a foliation.
 \ \
 *Metric Compatibility* To show that metric compatibility of $nabla$ is inherited to $mnabla$, let us first derive a useful identity---a product rule for the inner product induced by the metric $g$.
 Observe that for $X,Y,Z in Gamma(T cal(M))$, we have
 $